aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slide/get_image/_index.md

 | options | [`IRenderingOptions`](/slides/python-net/aspose.slides.export/irenderingoptions) | Rendering options. |
 | scale_x | **float** | The value by which to scale this Thumbnail in the x-axis direction. |
 | scale_y | **float** | The value by which to scale this Thumbnail in the y-axis direction. |

-### Examples

-The following example shows how to converting slides With notes and comments to Images using C#.

 ### Exceptions